 EMBL aims to establish a new theory research programme (Theory@EMBL), which will promote theory-guided paths to discovering, understanding, and conceptualising the underlying principles of complex and dynamic biological systems at all scales, from molecules to organisms to the whole planet.

-EMBL plans to embed the new theory research programme in an environment of vibrant biological research, cutting-edge data generation, and bioinformatics.
+Theory@EMBL aims to combine computational and modelling activities with novel conceptual theory building.
+EMBL plans to embed the new theory research programme in an environment of cutting-edge biological research, data generation, and bioinformatics.
 Theory@EMBL will be an integral part of EMBL’s scientific mission.
-It will build on EMBL’s strong culture of interdisciplinarity and collaboration, and will aim to bring together EMBL’s entire community of experimentalists and theoreticians.
-It will integrate theoretical approaches established in other fields – such as physics, mathematics, and information theory ─ to solve challenging biological problems that, in turn, are expected to inspire new theory.
+It will build on EMBL’s strong culture of interdisciplinarity and collaboration, and will contribute to creating a diverse EMBL community of experimentalists and theoreticians.
+It will integrate theoretical approaches established in other fields – such as physics, mathematics, and computer science – to solve challenging biological problems that, in turn, are expected to inspire new theory.

 Modern biology involves the production of quantitative data at high resolution and at many scales, and the generation of systematic, dynamic experimental perturbations.
 Statistical data analysis and machine learning are important pillars of the discipline.
 Biology is now poised to receive major innovations from theory-guided approaches, and to make concrete advances towards theory-based understanding of the unique emergent properties of complex living systems.
 Theoretical foundations will generate testable predictions for the design of future experiments and studies, and may eventually guide applications in biotechnology, engineering, and medicine.